 Based on responses to the Degree Program Assessments, instructors plan to address learning outcomes which had the least amount of growth through more real world scenarios.
-Instructors would like the equipment and resources to be able to teach students using a more learner-centered approach.
+Again, instructors would like the equipment and resources to be able to teach students using a more learner-centered approach but they would like training in the implementation of these techniques.